 Challenge yourself this month to do some long exposure photography – 10 seconds or longer.
 There are tips for success and example images included in the article – read on for more on how to participate and enter to win a prize.

-Photographing light trails at night is a fun way to make some stunning images.
-This how to guide shows you exactly how to do this from what equipment you need, finding a good location, timing the shots and even a bonus advanced tip on how to combine multiple images for even greater effect.
+Photographing light trails at night is a fun way to make some stunning images using long shutter speed.
+This how to guide on long exposure car trails shows you exactly how to do this from what equipment you need, finding a good location, timing the shots and even a bonus advanced tip on how to combine multiple images for even greater effect.